Kolbesmith24/Cybersecurity/Tools & Commands/FFUF/ffuf.md

 3. Filter the results based on a response length of 124 bytes, which is often indicative of a successful LFI vulnerability.

 ---

-## Conclusion

-Using FFUF for LFI testing can help security professionals quickly identify potential vulnerabilities in a web application.
-By leveraging custom wordlists and response length filtering, you can fine-tune your fuzzing process and improve the chances of uncovering LFI vulnerabilities.